Tazaf/masrad-project-starter/README.md

 For example, in our earlier HTTP calls, the URL was **hardcoded**, like in the `AuthService` and the `UserService`.

-This is not optimal considering the multi-environment problem: if you have a local instance of the API, it's URL will certainly be different thant when in production.
+This is not optimal considering the multi-environment problem: if you have a local instance of the API, it's URL will certainly be different than when in production.

 If you wanted to change environments, you would have to manually change the URL every time.